Skip to content

 input := []int{1, 2, 3, 3, 2, 1}

-// this will print 1 2 3
+// This will print 1 2 3

-for each := range goiter.Distinct(goiter.SliceElem(input)) {
+for each := range goiter.Distinct(goiter.SliceElems(input)) {

 fmt.Printf("%d ", each)